Ronald Acuña Jr. Player Props: Braves vs. Padres

 Ronald Acuña Jr. At The Plate

-- Acuna leads Atlanta with an OBP of .429, plus a team-best slugging percentage of .613.
+- Acuna has an OPS of .943, fueled by an OBP of .400 and a team-best slugging percentage of .543 this season.

-- Among the qualified hitters, he ranks 33rd in batting average, while his on-base percentage ranks 34th and he is 37th in slugging.
+- Among the qualifying batters in MLB, his batting average ranks 65th, his on-base percentage ranks 49th, and he is 56th in the league in slugging.

-- Acuna is batting .400 with one homer during his last outings and is riding a four-game hitting streak.

-- Acuna has picked up a hit in 85.7% of his seven games this season, with multiple hits in 57.1% of those games.
+- Acuna has picked up a hit in 75.0% of his eight games this year, with more than one hit in 50.0% of those games.

-- He has hit a home run in two of seven games played this season, and in 5.7% of his plate appearances.
+- He has homered in two of eight games played this season, and in 5% of his plate appearances.

-- Acuna has driven in a run in two games this year, with multiple runs batted in once.

-- He has scored in six of seven games (85.7%), including multiple runs twice.
+- He has scored in seven games this year (87.5%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.